GimelStudio/GimelStudio/README.md

 - CPU and GPU based processing
 - Highly improved node-graph and overall workflow for image editing
 - Greater emphasis on re-usabilty of nodegraph setups via templates, etc
+- User preferences for customizabilty
-- User preferences and UI translations
+- UI translations and localization
 - Gizmos for the viewport to allow for WYSIWYG-like interaction for transforms, etc (e.g: crop, rotate, etc)
 - Continued improvement and additions to the Python API for scripting custom nodes

-Nodes can be used to composite, create/add new effects and/or composite raster and vector graphics on-demand.
+Nodes can be used to composite, create new effects and/or composite raster and vector graphics on-demand.
 Helpful gizmos in the interactive viewport can be used to do various editing tasks and speed up the workflow.
 Preset node graph templates can be created, used and re-used to save time setting up common node-setups.

 Custom nodes can be scripted with the built-in Python API for maximum flexibility.
 Integrations with other software like Blender are planned.